hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add 'county' as an instance variable to document class---could be handled in 'transform_document_list' functions & wouldn't need to be passed around as often
 - [ ] Update parameter (and then argument) order for all instances of 'document_found' and 'no_document_found'
 - [ ] CREATE AN ABSTRACTION OBJECT WHICH HOLDS DOCUMENT LIST, TARGET DIRECTORY, COUNTY, REVIEW TRIGGER, AND DOWNLOAD TRIGGER
+- [ ] Exception review could include a 'continue?' option that could close out the browser
+- [ ] Replace all 'scroll' functions with 'center element'

 ### Imports To Do